 • Sour cream: Sour cream is essential to creating a creamy, moist corn casserole.

-• Corn: Canned sweet corn adds more corn flavor and a bit of texture to this comfort food!
+• Corn: Canned, sweet whole kernel corn adds more corn flavor and a bit of texture to this comfort food!

 • Butter: Everything is better with butter!
 I use one stick of melted, unsalted butter for this recipe.